khalid-el-masnaoui/docker-notes/DOCKERFILE.md

 ## Dockerfile Notes

-Notes about _Dockerfile_, a complete list of the instructions used and some best practices.
+Notes about _Dockerfile_, a complete Dockerfile instruction reference and some best practices.

 ## What is a Dockerfile